Pathwise construction of tree-valued Fleming-Viot processes: Introduction

-In the remainder of the introduction, we discuss more relations to the literature.
-Pfaffelhuber and Wakolbinger \cite{PW06} study the lookdown graph in two-sided time.
-This object, which captures the genealogical structure in the lookdown model, is obtained from the space $\R\times\N$ of all individuals at all times, and from ancestral lineages.
-The lookdown graph can be interpreted as a random semi-metric space, it is closely related to the lookdown space.
+Now we discuss more relations to the literature.
+The lookdown graph of Pfaffelhuber and Wakolbinger \cite{PW06} can be viewed as a semi-metric space whose completion is a lookdown space in two-sided time.
 A lookdown construction of the measure-valued $\Xi$-Fleming-Viot process is given by Birkner et al.\ \cite{BBMST09}.
-Another way to construct the measure-valued $\Lambda$-Fleming-Viot process is through the flow of bridges of Bertoin and Le Gall \cite{BLG03}.
-For flows of partitions, we refer to Foucart \cite{Foucart12} and Labbé \cite{Lab12}.
-In \cite{Lab12}, the asymptotic block frequencies in the flow of partitions are considered to study connections between flows of bridges, flows of partitions, and the lookdown model.

-Evolving genealogies have also been described by functionals of evolving coalescents.
-The tree length of the evolving Kingman coalescent is studied as a stochastic process with jumps by Pfaffelhuber, Wakolbinger, and Weisshaupt \cite{PWW11}.
-This process and its jumps are further studied in the lookdown model by Dahmer, Knobloch, and Wakolbinger \cite{DKW14}.
-The external length in a certain class of evolving coalescents without dust is studied by Kersting, Schweinsberg, and Wakolbinger \cite{KSW14}.
-Here the external length is compensated and rescaled, and also time is rescaled, as population size tends to infinity.
+Véber and Wakolbinger \cite{VW15} give a lookdown construction of measure-valued spatial $\Lambda$-Fleming-Viot processes with dust using a skeleton structure.
+To construct the probability measures $(\mu_t,t\in\R_+)$ on the lookdown space in the case without dust, we use the flow of partitions for which we refer to Foucart \cite{Foucart12} and Labbé \cite{Lab12}.
+A related description of evolving genealogies is the flow of bridges of Bertoin and Le Gall \cite{BLG03}.